williamsjj/markdown2manning_tools/README.md

 By default, we support the Pandoc extensions to markdown.
 There are also a few other extensions to markdown we've added specific to authoring Manning books:

 * __Code Listings__: Using the syntax below will create a titled code listing (make sure there are at least 3 tildas).
 Note that you don't have to put the listing number in the title, it will be automatically created for you when the XML and PDF are generated.
-The normal markdown syntax for [http://daringfireball.net/projects/markdown/syntax#precode](code blocks) will create a code snippet instead.
+The normal markdown syntax for [code blocks](http://daringfireball.net/projects/markdown/syntax#precode) will create a code snippet instead.

 	~~~~~~~~~{title="My cool code example"}
 	import foo